 - Listing extensions may be granted upon written or online request and for good cause shown.
-The listing extension request must be filed with the Tax Assessor no later than January 31, 2020.
+The listing extension request must be filed with the Assessor no later than Feb.
+1, 2021.
 Online extension requests may be filed at tax.buncombecounty.org/extensions.
-Extensions will not be granted beyond March 15, 2020.
+Extensions will not be granted beyond March 15, 2021.
 For information call (828) 250-4930.

-- Property tax relief may be available for the elderly and permanently disabled persons: Anyone wishing to apply for exclusion under NCGS 105-277.1 should contact the Tax Department for an application at (828) 250-4915.
+- Property tax relief may be available for the elderly, veterans, and permanently disabled persons: Anyone wishing to apply for exclusion under NCGS 105-277.1 should contact the Tax Department for an application at (828) 250-4915.

 - Persons with agricultural land, forestland, horticultural land, or wildlife habitat land may qualify for a present-use value deferral.
-Contact (828) 250-4915 for information or find more at email@example.com.
+Contact (828) 250-4915 or email@example.com for more information.

 - Persons who may not have received a listing form, please contact the Tax Department at (828) 250-4920.

 The Buncombe County Assessor’s Office is open Monday through Friday from 8 a.m.-5 p.m.
-The office is located at 94 Coxe Ave., Asheville NC, or call (828) 250-4920.
+The office is located at 155 Hilliard Ave., Asheville NC, please call (828) 250-4920 to schedule an appointment.
 Forms are available here.